ibm-cloud-docs/databases-for-mongodb/howto-upgrade.md

    Once the in-place upgrade process starts, it cannot be stopped or rolled back.
 So, in the unlikely event of an error, your database deployment could become unrecoverable.
 Therefore, create a backup that you can then use to restore to a new deployment.
 If you select 'In-place major version upgrade with backup', the backup that is created can be used to restore in a new deployment.

+### Upgrading in the UI
+{: #upgrading-in-place-ui}
+{: ui}

+The `expiration for starting upgrade` allows you to configure a 'timeout' period that the upgrade job must start within before it is automatically cancelled.
+In addition, test the upgrade in staging upfront to ensure that the upgrade completes within your desired time window.
+If, for example, you want to complete the upgrade within 1 hour, and you tested the upgrade and know that it takes 50 minutes, then your upgrade job must start within 10 minutes of you confirming that you want to upgrade.
+Therefore, set the expiration to 10 minutes, so that if it doesn't start within that time, it won't overrun your window.

 ### Upgrading through the API
 {: #upgrading-in-place-api}
 {: api}